Overview

 Grant Awards and Compensation

 To foster the development of the outstanding courses that form the heart of this College-wide offering, faculty scheduled to teach an Ithaca Seminar for the first time will be eligible to receive a summer grant award.
-The expectation is that a faculty member will seek to teach a Seminar in at least three years over a five-year period, notwithstanding contractual and other professional obligations that might prevent this.
-After you have taught an Ithaca Seminar for three years, you are re-eligible to apply for a New/Revised Ithaca Seminar Course Grant.
+The expectation is that a faculty member will seek to teach a Seminar in at least three years over a six-year period, notwithstanding contractual and other professional obligations that might prevent this.
+Faculty who remain active in the program are eligible to apply for a New/Revised Ithaca Seminar Course Grant.

 Ithaca Seminars are typically taught within a faculty member's regular load.